valentinmk/uniswap-v3/README.md

 - [x] multicall interface

-4. version 0.0.4 - Position NFT for humans
+1. version 0.0.4 - Position NFT for humans

-- [ ] Mint
+- [x] Mint
-- [ ] Increase liquidity
+- [x] Increase liquidity
-- [ ] Decrease liquidity
+- [x] Decrease liquidity
-- [ ] Collect
+- [x] Collect
-- [ ] Position info
+- [x] Position info

 1. version 0.0.5 - library design - client to BaseContract

 - [ ] send_transaction to BaseContract
-- [ ] muticall2 to lower RPS to provider
+- [ ] multicall2 to lower RPS to provider
 - [ ] multiple providers

+1. version 0.0.6 - Position NFT for humans

+- [ ] mint for Humans with the corner cases with ETH -> WETH
+- [ ] test for the mint for Humans around pair with different decimals like ETH-USDT (18 vs 6?)
+- [ ] increase liquidity with the corner cases with ETH -> WETH
+- [ ] decrease liquidity with the corner cases with ETH -> WETH
+- [ ] collect liquidity with the corner cases with ETH -> WETH

-1. version 0.0.6 - PYPI publishing and docs
+1. version 0.0.7 - PYPI publishing and docs

-1. version 0.0.7 - finish with tests
+1. version 0.0.8 - finish with tests
-1. version 0.0.8 - smart-routing / analog to AlphaRouter
+1. version 0.0.9 - smart-routing / analog to AlphaRouter

 - [ ] "Integrating the Auto Router"

+## Hints

+Use `export $(cat _.env | xargs)` to load yours `_.env` file in the terminal.
 > END